Parliamentary.ai

 Overview

 This bill establishes a Constitutional Convention to review and make recommendations on the UK's constitution.
-The Convention will examine key areas like devolution, electoral reform, and the House of Lords, aiming to propose future constitutional changes.
+The Convention will examine key areas such as devolution, electoral reform, and the House of Lords, aiming to improve the UK's governance.

 Description

-The bill mandates the creation of a Constitutional Convention to examine the UK constitution.
-The convention's terms of reference include:
+The bill mandates the creation of a Constitutional Convention to review the UK constitution.
+The Convention's terms of reference include:

-• Devolution of power to Scotland, England, Wales, and Northern Ireland, including legislative and fiscal powers.
+• Devolution of legislative and fiscal power to Scotland, England, Wales, and Northern Ireland, and to local authorities.

 • Electoral system reform.